You’ve shared the good news with family and friends, and maybe even started your baby registry.

-You may have heard anecdotal advice against wearing tight and restrictive clothes during pregnancy, as some believe that very tight clothing can restrict blood flow to your baby bump or cause other issues.
+You may have heard anecdotal advice about wearing tight and restrictive clothing during pregnancy, as some believe that tight clothes can restrict blood flow to your baby bump, or cause other problems.

 Fabrics with no give

-While this does hearken back a bit to the issue of tight clothing, some higher-end maternity dresses and tops are made with little to no give — meaning they’ll fit during your current stage of pregnancy, but not beyond or post-partum.
+While this hearkens back to the issue of tight clothing, some higher-end maternity dresses and tops are made with little or no give — meaning they’ll fit during your current stage of pregnancy, but not beyond or post-partum.

-Not only are these clothes less comfortable, but they’re also likely to be more expensive and get less use.
-Unless you absolutely HAVE to buy formalwear during pregnancy, skip it, as it’s not likely to get used again.
+Not only are these clothes less comfortable, but can also prove to be more expensive.
+Unless you absolutely need formalwear during pregnancy, skip it, as it’s unlikely to be reused.

 Anything that doesn’t breathe

-A pair of shoes that cause foot pain is even worse during pregnancy, when your feet and ankles are likely to swell.
-Even if you really love them, it’s probably best to skip over the strappy high heels and tight calf-high boots till your baby is born.
+A pair of shoes that cause pain can feel worse during pregnancy, as your feet and ankles are likely to swell.
+Even if you love them, it’s best to skip over the strappy high heels and tight calf-high boots till the baby is born.

-While there is no one “right time” to begin wearing maternity clothes, most women choose to make the switch around 20 weeks — or five months — of pregnancy.
+While there’s no ‘right’ time to begin wearing maternity clothes, most women choose to make the switch at around 20 weeks — or five months — into pregnancy.
 For many women, this is when significant physical changes begin.

-A well-rounded maternity wardrobe should consist of comfortable, loose-fitting clothing which can be dressed up or down.
-Many maternity tops have nursing features that are helpful postpartum, offering extra value for the buy.
+A well-rounded maternity wardrobe should consist of comfortable, loose-fitting clothes which can be dressed up or down.
+Many maternity tops have nursing features that are helpful postpartum, offering extra value to your purchase.

-Skipping over formalwear, constrictive clothing and shoes, and any fabrics with limited stretch or breathability can help to ensure comfort in a maternity wardrobe.
+Skipping over formalwear, constrictive clothing and shoes, and fabrics with limited stretch or breathability will ensure a more healthy, comfortable maternity wardrobe.